Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - Delete a product with admin.

-Register a Accout
+- Register a Account

-view Profile
+- View Profile

-Flash messages to let user know if it has gone through or/and been created.
+- Flash messages to let user know if it has gone through or/and been created.

-site fully responsive on all viewporths and devices.
+- Site fully responsive on all viewporths and devices.

-Search bar to search for book reviews or reset page if book review is not found.
+- Search bar to search for vinyls/productss or reset page if Vinyl not found.

-Contact section to allow users to get in touch and email available.

-all links take the user to a new page and links are related the book review websites above the footer.
+- Stripe security features including input of card payments.

+- Edit/delete product information

+- Sign up qhich requires confirmation of email

 # Future features
-I would also like to include a questionare about peoples favourite albums and sites.
+- I would also like to include a questionare about peoples favourite albums and sites.

-Possibly add a game in the future to add even more interactivity.
+- Possibly add a game in the future to add even more interactivity.

-Allow the admin to delete book reviews or modiy them more so.
+- Allow the admin to delete book reviews or modiy them more so.

 # Technologies used